Poland's ruling PiS party wins most votes | DW | 13.10.2019

 Read more: Poland votes: PiS and its pact with the people

-One of the common positions of the opposition parties is a pro-EU stance and a pledge to undo controversial broad institutional reforms introduced by PiS in the last four years, including to the judiciary, which put the country at loggerheads with the European Commission.
+One of their common positions is a pro-EU stance and a pledge to undo controversial broad institutional reforms introduced by PiS over the last four years, including to the judiciary, which put the country at loggerheads with the European Commission.

 Read more: How Sunday's election may impact Poland's economy